Is Your Home Ready For The Winter?

 The fall is the ideal time for homeowners to run a maintenance check before the cold winter months return.
 Just like we take our cars in for a tune up to get ready for winter driving, our homes need to be ready for the harsh weather conditions as well.

 Most homeowners remember to service home items such as their furnace, as the last thing you want on a cold winter day is to come back to a home with no heating.
+Hiring a company like Green Horizon One Hour Heating and Air Conditioning to take a look makes this an easy task.
 In addition to that, a semi-annual roof inspection should be included on that maintenance list to avoid any unpleasant surprises in the upcoming months.

 Here is a quick checklist that we recommend every homeowner to go through in order to ensure that your home is ready for the winter.